 Attempt to close the main source valve prior to entering the area.
 If this does not stop the release (or if it is not possible to reach the valve), allow the gas to release in-place or remove it to a safe area and allow the gas to be released there.
 Protect personnel attempting to shut-off with water spray.
-Monitor the surrounding area for the level of Oxygen and Silane.
-The atmosphere must have at least 19.5 percent Oxygen available and the Silane level be below levels listed in Section 2 (Composition and Information on Ingredients) before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus.
+Monitor the surrounding area for the level of Oxygen.
+The atmosphere must have at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus.

-HELIUM, SILANE GAS MIXTURE MSDS

-PAGE 3 OF 9

-EFFECTIVE DATE: APRIL 11, 2002
+NITROGEN, HYDROGEN GAS MIXTURE MSDS EFFECTIVE DATE: APRIL 11, 2002 PAGE 3 OF 9 MATH0021

-MATH0029